+Bridgeport Generation Now is a nonpartisan 501(c)3 organization.
+Donations are tax deductible as charitable contributions.
 Bridgeport Generation Now would like to thank San Bernardino Generation Now for their insight and passion that inspired our movement.
 For more information about their program, check them out here.

 Our Mission & Civic Engagement

 We are a nonpartisan, grassroots social action network that empowers and unites our communities by increasing civic engagement.
 We encourage residents and our youth to take an active role in strengthening Bridgeport.
 We are open to all residents of Bridgeport, and anyone can be a member if they get involved in the community and show that they care about the future of our city.